Frequently Asked Questions

-Any changes to income whether it be an increase or a decrease needs to be reported to Dept. of Health and Welfare as soon as possible.
-That way your tax credit amount can be adjusted accordingly, and stay in line with the income change.
+Any changes to income whether it be an increase or a decrease needs to be reported to Dept. of Health and Welfare (DHW) as soon as possible.
+That way your tax credit amount can be adjusted accordingly, so it stays in line with the income change.
 If you fail to do so, you could end up with a smaller refund, or even owing money back as a result of the reconciliation process upon filing your taxes.
 Conversely, you could end up with a larger refund.
 The amount you have to pay back or be credited will be based on how much your income has changed.

 Can I get free Health Insurance?